 Have some summer fun with science projects for toddlers.
 Your little one’s preschool year is coming to an end and the dog days of summer are almost here.
 Don’t fret Mom!
-Check out these 15 fun science projects for you and your toddler to do.
-You will be doing everything from making a mini-terrarium to creating colorful eruptions.
-These science themed toddler activities will NOT disappoint!
+Check out these 10 fun science projects for you and your toddler to do.
+You will be doing everything from making a multi color flower to creating mini tornadoes.
+These science-themed toddler activities will NOT disappoint!

 How can you drop an egg without breaking?
-Find difference ways to save the egg (or Humpy Dumpty) from cracking!
+Find difference ways to save the egg (or Humpty Dumpty) from cracking!

 This is one of my favorite childhood experiments.
 I still remember making this at the Science Place in downtown Dallas when I was just a wee little one.
 Create your own tornado in a bottle, just in time for crazy weather season!

 3. Ivory Soap Fun

 Charles’ Law states that as the temperature of a gas increases, so does its volume.
 When the soap is heated, the molecules of air in the soap move quickly, causing them to move far away from each other.
 This causes the soap to puff up and expand to an enormous size.
 Other brands of soap without whipped air tend to heat up and melt in the microwave. – Steve Spangler Science